Dear Facebook Friends: Who is Your Real Audience?

 Had he remembered this, Doug could have saved himself some regret.
 For example, right after mentioning how gorgeous Kira was, he could have turned to Shannon and said: “Your husband certainly knows how to pick beautiful girlfriends, but he out-did himself by marrying you.”
 Yes, it’s obvious flattery, but what woman (or man, for that matter) doesn’t want to hear such words?
 At any rate, it would communicated to Shannon that Doug wasn’t ignoring her, and was trying to be considerate of her feelings.

 Closely related to this is when you behave a certain way for someone’s benefit (your intended audience) but that behavior doesn’t take into account the reactions of other people who are there (your real audience).
+This is especially relevant on social media sites such as Facebook.

 Avoiding Trouble on Facebook